zonemaster/zonemaster/docs/public/using/all-in-one.md

 The `zonemaster-all-in-one` docker image provides an All-In-One solution containing Zonemaster-Backend, Zonemaster-CLI, and Zonemaster-GUI.

-The `zonemaster-cli` tool can be run from the command line of any computer that meets one of the following requirements:
+The `zonemaster-all-in-one` image can be run from computer that has Docker is installed.

-* Docker is installed on the computer, or
-* Zonemaster-CLI has been installed on the computer.

 ### Using Docker